Book Review of “Raven Girl” by Audrey Niffenegger.

 Despite all this praise, there were a couple of things that didn’t sit absolutely right with me.
 To begin with, at the beginning of the story the postman is given a letter to deliver which leads him to the nest where he meets the young raven.
 While some detail goes into this unusual letter, afterwards it is never mentioned again.
 I also feel that the ending was a touch rushed.
 But these are the only niggles I could find in this book.

 For someone who doesn’t usually read illustrated or graphic novels, I was surprised just how much I enjoyed this.
 Since it is so short, I’m sure I’ll be reading it over again, and often.
 In fact, I might even consider buying some of her other illustrated works.
 I’m also now curious to see if this is ever turned into a ballet.
 I can imagine it would be very interesting, if they can find the right composer for the music.
 For all this, I’ll give it a solid four out of five stars and recommend it – but only if you buy it as a “dead tree” version, because effect of this book won’t be the same on an eReader.

-This book is available from Amazon, Barnes & Noble, The Book Depository (free worldwide delivery), new or used from Better World Books (to promote libraries and world literary) and Alibris, as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Barnes & Noble, The Book Depository (free worldwide delivery), new or used from Better World Books (to promote libraries and world literary) and Alibris, as well as from an IndieBound store near you.
 (This review originally appeared on Dooyoo under my username TheChocolateLady)